-Despite not having known him very long Kristen Ward (Shenae Grimes-Beech - Christmas Incorporated) finds herself not only falling for her boss, Jay Morgan (Christopher Russell - Merry Matrimony), but marrying him and moving in to his impressive home in the valley.
-Kristen's mum Annie (Samantha Ferris), a deputy sheriff, is not overly happy about this hurried marriage especially when she looks in to Jay's past and discovers he was arrested for assault, not that it concerns Kristen as it is in his past.
+Despite not having known him very long Kristen Ward (Shenae Grimes-Beech - Date with Love) finds herself not only falling for her boss, Jay Morgan (Christopher Russell - Wedding Bells), but marrying him and moving in to his impressive home in the valley.
+Kristen's mum, Annie (Samantha Ferris), a deputy sheriff, is not overly happy about this hurried marriage especially when she looks in to Jay's past and discovers he was arrested for assault, not that it concerns Kristen as it is in his past.
 But when Jay's aunt, Barbara (Venus Terzo - Reluctant Witness), shows Kristen how much she looks like Jay's mother she becomes a little spooked especially when she learns that his mother died in mysterious circumstances.
 When other people start to die in mysterious circumstances Kristen becomes concerned for her life.

 The trouble is that between "Newlywed and Dead" reworking the familiar theme of the new wife not really knowing her husband and the less than subtlety when it comes to Jay having anger issues there isn't much else to this made for TV movie.
 Okay so Shenae Grimes-Beech is attractive and does vulnerable quite well whilst Christopher Russell seems to be the text book definition of tall, dark and handsome but it is their looks which are appealing rather than their characters.
 And all the characters in "Newlywed and Dead" are that mix of being generic and unrealistic.